Blippi: Licensing and merchandise

-In 2019, Blippi signed a master toy deal with Jazwares to sell a variety of merchandise such as toy vehicles, plush and other toys based on the Blippi show, beginning in spring 2020.
+In 2019, Blippi signed a master toy deal with Jazwares to sell a variety of merchandise, including toy vehicles, plush, and other toys based on the Blippi show, beginning in spring 2020.

 In early 2020, Jazwares created "My Buddy Blippi," a plush toy that can recreate 15 of the character's sounds and phrases.

 In January 2021, Blippi launched an additional toy line.

-In addition to toys, books and more, Blippi merchandise also includes clothing.
+In addition to toys, books, and more, Blippi merchandise also includes clothing.

 Blippi the Musical

 Blippi the Musical is a live show produced by Round Room Live in partnership with Moonbug Entertainment, and was scheduled to tour North America in summer 2021.
 In previous tours of Blippi, there had been some outcry as a result of the performances not being performed by Stevin John but by another actor.
 Originally scheduled in 2020, live performances were postponed due to the COVID-19 pandemic.

 Blippi Wonders

 Blippi Wonders is an animated children's web series based on Stevin John's Blippi.
 The series is about Blippi, along with either TABBS (an orange cat) or D bo (a blue dog) on a blue car called the Blippi Mobile.
 The Blippi Mobile can change into many elements, such as adding wings, and can shrink down.
-The series is produced by London-based Moonbug Entertainment, Italy-based Rainbow CGI and based on a Nova Scotia production services provided by IoM Media Ventures.
+The series is produced by London-based Moonbug Entertainment, Italy-based Rainbow CGI, and based on a Nova Scotia production services provided by IoM Media Ventures.